Winter Session at Centennial Lake

 But after some time we ran out of light, given the sun passed behind the buildings.

-To conclude, it was a great session, despite the fact that we picked the day of the year that broke all temperature records.
+To conclude, it was a great session, although we picked the day of the year that broke all temperature records.
 For the second part of this session, we left Edina and its Centennial Park and we headed up to the Minnehaha falls.
 After that, we finished at to the lake Nokomis.

 The couple was very brave during the entire time and didn’t complain at all (at least not more than me).
-Like all pre-wedding sessions, it was a good opportunity to know them before their wedding day.
+Like all pre-wedding sessions, it was an excellent opportunity to know them before their wedding day.

 Other famous Locations for engagement sessions or your proposal